Bishop of East Anglia (modern)

 The Bishop of East Anglia is the Ordinary of the modern Roman Catholic Diocese of East Anglia in the Province of Westminster, England.

 The incumbent is Bishop Peter Collins, who was installed on 14 December 2022.
-His appoinment was announced on 11 October 2022, the same day that his predecessor, Bishop Alan Hopes, retired.
+His appointment was announced on 11 October 2022, the same day that his predecessor, Bishop Alan Hopes, retired.
 Hopes was appointed Apostolic Administrator to oversee the diocese until the installation of his successor.